Azure/az-hop/docs/deploy/define_environment.md

     spot: false
     # Set to false to disable creation of placement groups.
 Default is true
     ColocateNodes: false
+    # Set to true to enable Enroot for this partition
+    enroot_enabled: false
   - name: hc44rs
     vm_size: Standard_HC44rs
     max_core_count: 440